 But experts are now revisiting the old standard.
-New research suggests the “NPO after midnight” rule may be unnecessarily strict for patients scheduled to undergo surgery.
-In both 1999 and 2011, the American Society of Anesthesiologists recommended a minimum fast of two hours from clear liquids for all healthy patients undergoing elective procedures requiring general anesthesia, regional anesthesia or sedation/analgesia.
+New research suggests that the “NPO after midnight” rule may be unnecessarily strict for patients scheduled to undergo surgery.
+In both 1999 and 2011, the American Society of Anesthesiologists recommended abstaining from consumption of clear liquids two hours before surgery for all healthy patients undergoing elective procedures requiring general anesthesia, regional anesthesia or sedation/analgesia.

 “We have good evidence that drinking clear liquids until two hours before surgery is safe, but we continue to have this dogma about not eating or drinking anything after midnight, which is just a number picked out of the air,” said Anesthesiologist Joyce Wahr, MD, FAHA, the director of the new University of Minnesota Health Preoperative Assessment Center (PAC).

 We spoke with Wahr to discuss the new take on the longtime approach.

 Why have doctors traditionally recommended that patients fast before surgery?